Religious Education at Rushey Mead Academy is part of the Humanities Faculty.

 Units studied in years 7 and 8 include:

 GCSE – Year 9,10,11.

-In Year 10 and 11, students will continue the GCSE course and will study units on Buddhism, Peace and Conflict, Crime and Punishment, Social Justice and Relationships and Families.
+In Year 10 and 11, students will continue the GCSE course and will study units on Buddhism, Peace and Conflict, Crime and Punishment, Religion and Life and Relationships and Families.

 During the course students will explore ideas on spiritual, philosophical, ethical and moral dilemmas as well as place beliefs in the context of modern British society.
 Students are encouraged to incorporate their understanding of their own beliefs and experiences in their answers on the second examination paper.